ms-jpq/chadtree/README.md

 ## Features

-### Fast & asynchronous where it counts
+### Fast & asynchronous where it counts, (and doesn't)

 - Incremental file system scan

-- All batch file system operations are async / non-blocking

-- Asynchronous background updates
+- Async all the time. in fact, I went overboard!
+Literally everything is async.

 ### Integrated git support